SalsaBoy990/latin-dance-shop/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's hello-world starter
+  Gatsby plus Snipcart V3 Webshop
 </h1>

 README WILL BE UPDATED SOON...
 This is a simple webshop created with Gatsby and Snipcart V3.
 Not production-ready yet.
 I will add Netlify CMS to manage the product's data in markdown.
+Or maybe I will try out TinaCMS.

 PS.
 The site language is in Hungarian.
 It will be used by a local client.
 The code and comments are in English.

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start